nice-digital/nice-design-system/components/nds-filters/README.md

 - Type: `string`

-Any additional classes that you would like applied to the `<FilterSummary>` component
+Any additional classes that you would like applied to the `<FilterSummary />` component

 ```js
 <FilterSummary sorting={sorting} activeFilters={activeFilters} className="mb--f">